 “Mitch’s Assignment”

-Fletch no giant Panda bear, bat he like honey and sarfing.
-At night he watch and dream of starts, in d the day he come to class.
-He is good at fisics, and maf, bat HE TALK a lot. he talk so much, the teacher always get mad at him. bat But Fletch doesn’t always listen and soon forget, so he get in trouble again.
+Fletch is no giant Panda bear, bat but he like honey and sarfing.
+At night he watch and dream of starts stars, in d the day he come to class.
+He is good at fisics, and maf, bat But HE TALK a lot. he talk so much, the teacher always get mad at him. bat But Fletch doesn’t always listen and soon forget, so he get in trouble again.
 Fletch is my frend friend, becose because we both like lemonade.